Functional interface

 ### Object Oriented interface

-use String::Print 'oo'; # import nothing
+use String::Print 'oo', %config; # import no functions

 my $f = String::Print->new(%config);